 Why a Stax Engineer Might Access Your Account

-Within the Shared Responsibility model, there are typically only two reasons whereby a Stax engineer might access your account:
+Within the Shared Responsibility model, there are typically only four reasons whereby a Stax Engineer might access your account:

 Should you have further queries about activities in your account, don't hesitate to raise a support case to have Stax provide any additional context you may require.
 Make sure you provide either an export of the GuardDuty finding or of the CloudTrail event.